Fukuzumi Station

 Fukuzumi Station (福住駅, Fukuzumi Eki) is a rapid transit station in Toyohira-ku, Sapporo, Hokkaido, Japan.
 The station number is H14.
 It is the southern terminus of the Tōhō Line.

 The Sapporo Dome is about 10 minutes walking distance south of the station.

 Platforms

+History

+The station opened on 14 October 1994 coinciding with the opening of the Toho Line extension from Hōsui-Susukino Station to this station.